scheissegalo/kb-desktop/README.md

 Element Desktop
 ===============

-Element Desktop is a Matrix client for desktop platforms with Element Web at its core.
+Element Desktop is a Matrix client for desktop platforms with KB-Chat Web at its core.

 First Steps
 ===========